poyen-wu/flymyai-lora-trainer-mps/README.md

 ```

 Make sure `train_full_qwen_image.yaml` is correctly set up with paths to your dataset, model, output directory, and other parameters.
+The proposed method was tested on an NVIDIA H200 GPU environment.
 #### Loading Trained Full Model

 After training, you can load your trained model from the checkpoint directory for inference.